MayoCalc / Blog / Everyday

 Weighted vs. Unweighted GPA

-Unweighted GPA uses the standard 4.0 scale for all classes.
-An A in regular English and an A in AP English both count as 4.0.
+Unweighted treats every class the same.
+An A in regular English and an A in AP English both count as 4.0, which feels unfair if you're grinding through AP coursework.

 What GPA Do You Need for College?

-Remember that admissions are holistic at most competitive schools.
+Most competitive schools look at way more than your GPA.
 A 3.6 GPA with challenging coursework, strong test scores, and compelling extracurriculars can be more impressive than a 4.0 with only easy classes.

 How to Raise Your GPA